ACTrexler/CISC473_EGDD/CyanEGDD.md

 *Remember, Learning Objectives are NOT simply topics.
 They are statements of observable behavior that a learner can do after the learning experience.
 You cannot observe someone "understanding" or "knowing" something.*

+-  Truthiness of Booleans: By the end of the lesson, players will be able to explain the truthiness of a boolean expression with at least two variables
+-  Adjustment of Booleans: By the end of the lesson, players will be able to rearrange boolean expressions in order to achieve a truthful outcome.

 - *Short Name*: *Formal Learning Objective #1*
 - *Short Name*: *Formal Learning Objective #2*
 - *Short Name*: *Formal Learning Objective #3*